-Biodiversity keeps our ecosystems healthy and boosts productivity.
 Hmmm….
 So what is an ecosystem?
 It’s a community of living and non-living things (such as water and earth) within a specific geographic area.
-It’s important our ecosystems remain healthy and biodiverse because they supply us with natural services that technology may never be able to replace:
+It’s important our ecosystems remain healthy and biodiverse because they supply us with natural services that humans may never be able to replace:

 - Clean air.
 Did you know the diversity of terrestrial and marine plant life around the world generates the oxygen we breathe?
 They do it by photosynthesis, which is a process that converts sunlight into energy.
 Plants also absorb and breakdown the tons of pollutants and carbon dioxide that fuel climate change!

 - Clean water.
 Wetlands are special ecosystems that can clean hazardous materials from the water and soil.
 Think of it like a purifier!
 Moreover, roots from healthy forests can also reduce flooding and erosion by absorbing water and preventing sediments and contaminants from affecting water quality.